-In fact, it took me multiple back-and-forth emails to squeeze this information out of one producer.
+It took me multiple back-and-forth emails to squeeze this information out of one producer.
 (Their wine had 32 g/L RS – perhaps this was why?)

 Good News: Many wines will fit the bill!
 On our searches, we discovered a few key clues:

-- Value-driven dry wines tend to have more residual sugar to improve taste.
+- Value-driven dry wines tend to have more residual sugar to improve the taste.
 We’ve seen value wines range from about 5–30 g/L of residual sugar.

 - Generally speaking, white and rosé wines often feature some level of residual sugar.
 Sweetness in white and rosé wines helps counterbalance acidity.
-So, to be safe you can anticipate 10 g/L or 1.5 g carbs per serving.
+So, to be safe, you can anticipate 10 g/L or 1.5 g carbs per serving.

-- European wines (France, Italy, Greece, etc) tend to prioritize dryness.
+- European wines (France, Italy, Greece, etc.) tend to prioritize dryness.
 So you might try more Nebbiolo, Bordeaux, Chianti, Rioja, or even that compelling Xinomavro listed above!

-- Sparkling wines that are marked with “Brut,” “Extra Brut,” or “Brut Nature” typically have the lowest amounts of residual sugar.
+- Sparkling wines marked with “Brut,” “Extra Brut,” or “Brut Nature” typically have the lowest amounts of residual sugar.
 Expect 1.5g carbs per glass or less.
 Here’s a fun article about Champagne sweetness levels for more information.

 What Wines To Avoid